joaohenggeler/eternal-wanderer/Source/Setup.md

 12. Set the `use_master_plugin_registry` option to false and run the following script: `browse.py about:plugins -pluginreg`.
 This accomplishes two things.
 First, it will show you a list of every plugin installed in the previous steps.
 Second, it generates the `pluginreg.dat` file that will be used for future Firefox executions.
 The file itself is autogenerated by Firefox, but it will also be modified by the script to fix certain issues (e.g. allowing the VLC plugin to play QuickTime videos).
 Exit the browser by pressing enter in the console and then set the `use_master_plugin_registry` option to true.
 Doing so will force Firefox to use this modified file in the future.

+13. Download the latest [ffmpeg](https://ffmpeg.org/download.html#build-windows) version and place the `ffmpeg.exe`, `ffprobe.exe`, and `ffplay.exe` executables in `Data/FFmpeg` as specified by the `ffmpeg_path` option.
+The scripts will automatically add this ffmpeg version to the PATH before running.
+If you already have ffmpeg in your PATH and don't want to use a different version, you can ignore this step and set `ffmpeg_path` to null.
+You can check if ffmpeg is in your PATH by running the command `ffmpeg -version`.

-13. Download and install the [Screen Capturer Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) device in order to capture the screen using ffmpeg.
+14. Download and install the [Screen Capturer Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) device in order to capture the screen using ffmpeg.
 Note that this program requires Java.
 You can either use a modern Java install, or reuse the local Java install from step 11.
-For the latter, you must add the Java executable path (e.g. `Data/Plugins/Java/jdk1.8.0_11/jre/bin` or `Data/Plugins/Java/jre1.8.0_11/bin`) to the PATH environment variable.
+If you choose the latter, you must add the Java executable path (e.g. `Data/Plugins/Java/jdk1.8.0_11/jre/bin` or `Data/Plugins/Java/jre1.8.0_11/bin`) to the PATH environment variable.

-14. If you want to automatically detect a page's language, enable the `detect_page_language` option, download a [language identification model](https://fasttext.cc/docs/en/language-identification.html) to `Data`, and enter its path in the `language_model_path` option.
+15. If you want to automatically detect a page's language, enable the `detect_page_language` option, download a [language identification model](https://fasttext.cc/docs/en/language-identification.html) to `Data`, and enter its path in the `language_model_path` option.

-15. If you want to generate the text-to-speech audio files, enable the `enable_text_to_speech` option and install any missing voice packages by going to Windows Settings > Add Speech Voice > Add Voices.
+16. If you want to generate the text-to-speech audio files, enable the `enable_text_to_speech` option and install any missing voice packages by going to `Windows Settings > Add Speech Voice > Add Voices`.
 Note that just installing the packages isn't enough to make the voices visible to the Microsoft Speech API.
 You can run the following script to generate a .REG file that will automatically add all installed voices to the appropriate registry key: `voices.py -registry`.
 Execute the resulting `voices.reg` file and then run the following script to list every visible voice: `voices.py -list`.
 The script will warn you if it can't find a voice specified in the `text_to_speech_language_voices` option.
 The configuration template lists every language available in the Speech menu at the time of writing.

-16. To publish the recorded videos on Twitter, create an account for the bot, log into the [Twitter Developer Platform](https://developer.twitter.com/en), and apply for elevated access on the dashboard.
+17. To publish the recorded videos on Twitter, create an account for the bot, log into the [Twitter Developer Platform](https://developer.twitter.com/en), and apply for elevated access on the dashboard.
 Then, create a new project and application, set up OAuth 1.0a authentication with at least read and write permissions, and generate an access token and access token secret.
 Enter your application's API key, API secret, and the previous tokens into the options `twitter_api_key`, `twitter_api_secret`, `twitter_access_token`, and `twitter_access_token_secret`, respectively.
 At the time of writing, you need to use the standard Twitter API version 1.1 to upload videos.
 This requires having both elevated access and using OAuth 1.0a.

-17. To publish the recorded videos on Mastodon, create an account for the bot in an appropriate instance.
+18. To publish the recorded videos on Mastodon, create an account for the bot in an appropriate instance.
 Choose either an instance your hosting yourself or one that was designed specifically for bots.
-Then, go to Settings > Development and create a new application.
+Then, go to `Settings > Development`and create a new application.
 While doing so, select the `write:media` and `write:statuses` scopes and uncheck any others.
 Save these changes and copy the generated access token to the `mastodon_access_token` option.
 Finally, set the `mastodon_instance_url` option to the instance's URL.

 ## Configuration